FAR-Lab/Interactive-Lab-Hub/Lab 1/README.md

 We invented this tool for this lab!

-If you run into technical issues with this tool, you can also use a light switch, dimmer, etc. that you can can manually or remotely control.
+If you run into technical issues with this tool, you can also use a light switch, dimmer, etc. that you can manually or remotely control.

 \*\***Give us feedback on Tinkerbelle.**\*\*
+- When using public wifi, the IPv4 addresses of the server and the mobile devices may be different, thus leading to a failed connection.
+- The audio has a latency especially when connected with multiple devices

 ## Part D. Wizard the device